u-blox/ubxlib/gnss/README.md

 - `cfg`: configuration of a GNSS module.
 - `pos`: reading position from a GNSS module.
 - `info`: read other information from a GNSS module.
+- `util`: utility functions for use with a GNSS module.

-The module types supported by this implementation are listed in [u_gnss_types.h](api/u_gnss_types.h).
+The module types supported by this implementation are listed in [u_gnss_module_type.h](api/u_gnss_module_type.h).

-This API relies upon the [common/ubx](/common/ubx) common component to encode commands for and decode responses from a u-blox GNSS module.
+This API relies upon the [common/ubx](/common/ubx) common component to encode commands for and decode responses from a u-blox GNSS module and the `at_client` common component when an intermediate AT (e.g. cellular) module is employed between this MCU and the GNSS module.

 # Usage
 The `api` directory contains the files that define the GNSS APIs, each API function documented in its header file.
 In the `src` directory you will find the implementation of the APIs and in the `test` directory the tests for the APIs that can be run on any platform.